End-to-End Mutual Coupling Aware Communication Model for Reconfigurable Intelligent Surfaces: An

 The self impedance $Z_{pp}$ is obtained from \eqref{Eq_5} by setting $q=p$.
 By virtue of reciprocity, $Z_{pq} = Z_{qp}$ in vacuum.
 An important property of ${Z_{qp}} $ is that it depends only on the geometry of the radiating elements, as formalized below. \begin{lemma} ${Z_{qp}}$ can be explicitly formulated as follows:

-where ${{\tilde I}_{z,\chi }}\left( {{z^{\prime}}} \right) = \sin \left( {{k_0}\left( {{l_\chi }/2 - \left| {{z^{\prime}} - {z_\chi }} \right|} \right)} \right)/\sin \left( {{k_0}{l_\chi }/2} \right)$ and ${g_{qp}}\left( {{z^{\prime}},{z^{\prime \prime}}} \right) = {j{\eta _0}{{\left( {4\pi {k_0}} \right)}^{ - 1}}} {{\mathcal{F}}_p}\left( {{{\bf{r}}_{{{\mathcal{S}}_q}}},{z^{\prime}}} \right){{\mathcal{G}}_p}\left( {{{\bf{r}}_{{{\mathcal{S}}_q}}},{z^{\prime}}} \right)$. \begin{IEEEproof} It follows by inserting \eqref{Eq_3} in \eqref{Eq_5}. \end{IEEEproof} \end{lemma}
+where ${{\tilde I}_{z,\chi }}\left( {{z^{\prime}}} \right) = \sin \left( {{k_0}\left( {{l_\chi }/2 - \left| {{z^{\prime}} - {z_\chi }} \right|} \right)} \right)/\sin \left( {{k_0}{l_\chi }/2} \right)$ and ${g_{qp}}\left( {{z^{\prime}}}, {{z^{\prime \prime}}}\right) = {j{\eta _0}{{\left( {4\pi {k_0}} \right)}^{ - 1}}} {{\mathcal{F}}_p}\left( {{{\bf{r}}_{{{\mathcal{S}}_q}}},{z^{\prime}}} \right){{\mathcal{G}}_p}\left( {{{\bf{r}}_{{{\mathcal{S}}_q}}},{z^{\prime}}} \right)$. \begin{IEEEproof} It follows by inserting \eqref{Eq_3} in \eqref{Eq_5}. \end{IEEEproof} \end{lemma}

 From \eqref{Eq_6}, we evince that ${Z_{qp}}$ is independent of the (unknown) currents $\mathcal{I}\left( {{z_\chi }} \right)$ that flow through the ports of $\chi = \left\{ {p,q} \right\}$.
 This confirms that ${Z_{qp}}$ depends only on the geometry of the antennas and is independent of the voltage generators and the (tunable) loads.
-Thus, it can be precomputed once and then used for different RIS-aided wireless systems.
-The usefulness of ${Z_{qp}}$ will become apparent in the next sub-sections.
+Thus, it can be precomputed once and then used for different RIS-assisted wireless systems.
+The usefulness of ${Z_{qp}}$ will become apparent in further text.